robdmc/pandashells/README.md

 backend (default is TkAgg, but can be configured with the p.config tool).

 As of version 0.2.0 pandashells supports the WebAgg backend for matplotlib.
-This enables viewing interactive plots to be shown in a browser.
+This enables interactive plots to be shown in a browser.
 To run with this options, run

 ```bash
 p.config --plot_backend WebAgg